alpaddesai/JobSearch/README.md

 # Job Search

-The project provides an overview of Job Search techniques.
+The project provides an overview of Job search techniques.
 Confidential information is not displayed.

 Please download the executable in https://github.com/alpaddesai/JobSearch/releases for details.
 All images are custom by Alpa D Desai